Qiskit/qiskit-ibm-runtime/README.md

 Not all programs provide interim results, and you don't have to provide a callback even if the program you're executing does provide them.

-To run the `runtime-simple` program:
+To run the `sample-program` program:

 ```python
 backend = provider.get_backend('ibmq_montreal')